Dynamics of the response of dark matter halo to galaxy evolution in IllustrisTNG: Simulations and haloes

 \subsection{Tracing evolutionary history}

-In cosmological simulations, it is particles that are evolved in cosmological volumes, and hence haloes need not be tracked explicitly.
+In cosmological simulations performed with N-body techniques for the dark matter, it is particles that are evolved in cosmological volumes, and hence haloes need not be tracked explicitly.
 Rather, the haloes found at different snapshots in time are matched to construct the evolutionary tracks of the haloes.
 In this work, we identify the central subhaloes pairs corresponding to each pair of FoF group halos at $z\sim 0$ in our catalogue.
 These central subhaloes are traced back along the most massive progenitor branch using merger trees constructed by the \textsc{SubLink} code \citep{2015RodriguezGeneletalSubLink}.
 Then, the corresponding host FoF group haloes are considered as the progenitors of the matched haloes in our catalogue at $z \sim 0$.
 This gives us a catalogue of evolving pairs of haloes from redshift $z \sim 5$ to $z \sim 0$ corresponding to a cosmological look-back time of $12.63$ Gyr.

 From this catalogue, we remove all those haloes that had a major merger during this period with a dark matter mass ratio above four.
 Further, we also remove those pairs of evolving haloes that are either separated by more than their virial radius or have sizes differing by more than $25\% $ at any given redshift.
 This leaves us with a sample of evolving matched haloes for around $50\%$ to $80\%$ of the populations of all haloes in our $z \sim 0$ catalogue.
 For these halo pairs, we study the relaxation by comparing the spherically averaged radial distribution of matter within their virial radii; this is described in \secref{sec:methods-relchar}.
 Before that, we explore some of the key properties of these haloes in \secref{sec:hal-gal-props} that are relevant in this work.